yogeshdhakal/cs50web/project0/README.md

 3. In portfolio page I have showed different works in grid that links to an external website.

 4. In contact I have used forms to send message to the filmmaker.

+--> Navgiation is not working in small screens.
+--> & website is not fully responsive.